port-labs/port-docs/docs/create-self-service-experiences/setup-backend/setup-backend.md

 | `defaultRef`           | `string`  | The default ref (branch/tag name) we want the action to use. <br></br> `defaultRef` can be overriden dynamically, by adding `ref` as user input. <br></br> Can only be used if `type` is set to `GITLAB`.                                                                                            |
 | `projectName`          | `string`  | The GitLab *project* name.<br></br>Can only be used if `type` is set to `GITLAB`.                                                                                                                                                                                                                          | `port`                                          |
 | `groupName`            | `string`  | The GitLab *group* name.<br></br>Can only be used if `type` is set to `GITLAB`.                                                                                                                                                                                                                          | `port-labs`                                     |

+## Next step

+Once the backend is set up, the action is ready to be used.
+Optionally, you can [configure permissions and/or manual approval](/create-self-service-experiences/set-self-service-actions-rbac/) for your actions to control who is allowed to execute them.